irfan116/twigrcrow/README.md

 ],
 ```

-Now find the alliases key, again towards the end of the file, and add 'Twig' => 'TwigBridge\Facade\Twig', to have easier access to the TwigBridge (or Twig_Environment):
+Now find the alliases key, again towards the end of the file, and add 'Twig' => 'twigrcrow\Facade\Twig', to have easier access to the Twigrcrow (or Twig_Environment):

 ```php
 'aliases' => [